Theory Q&A

 The three frameworks converge on some structural features but differ sharply in their core mechanism:

-• Global Workspace Theory (GWT) posits that consciousness arises when information is broadcast through a centralized serial hub to multiple specialized processors.
+- Global Workspace Theory (GWT) posits that consciousness arises when information is broadcast through a centralized serial hub to multiple specialized processors.
 OPT is closest to GWT: both require a serial bottleneck.
-But OPT derives the bottleneck as an informational necessity (the Stability Filter), not an empirical observation about brain architecture.
-GWT describes the architecture; OPT explains why that architecture is the only one compatible with consciousness.
+But OPT treats the bottleneck as a load-bearing structural bet (the Stability Filter) — under parsimony, the simplest observer-architecture — rather than an empirical observation about brain architecture.
+GWT describes the architecture; OPT bets it is the one a stable observer requires, and registers what would lose that bet.

-The simplest summary: GWT specifies the architecture; IIT specifies integration; OPT says neither alone is sufficient — only a bounded codec with a closed self-referential loop generates the conditions for consciousness.
+The simplest summary: GWT specifies the architecture; IIT specifies integration; OPT says neither alone is sufficient — only a bounded codec with a closed self-referential loop meets the structural conditions a conscious observer requires.

 13. What does OPT say about stress and relaxation?